Echinocereus pectinatus (Scheidw.) Engelm.

 Rainbow Cactus, Texas Rainbow Cactus, Purple Candle Cactus, Lace Cactus, Comb Hedgehog

 Echinocactus pectinatus, Cereus dasyacanthus var. minor, Cereus dasyacanthus var. neomexicanus, Cereus pectinatus, Echinocactus pectiniferus, Echinocereus pectinatus subsp. pectinatus, Echinocereus pectinatus var. pectinatus, Echinopsis pectinata

 Echinocereus pectinatus is a cactus with globose to cylindrical, usually solitary stems almost hidden by the short interlocking spines.
 The stems grow up to 14 inches (35 cm) tall and up to 5 inches (13 cm) in diameter.
 Spines are yellow, pinkish, or brownish.
 Flowers are diurnal, borne on the sides of the stems, intense pink (but also magenta, lavender or yellow to near-whitish) with a greenish-white base.
 They are funnel-shaped, up to 3 inches (8 cm) long, and about the same in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 If you can successfully grow other globular cactus, you can most likely grow Echinocereus well.
 One of the key factors in success with these is avoiding any hint of wet soil.
 Because their root systems are weak, they are especially prone to root rot, which will eventually kill your plant.
-Otherwise, they thrive on a program of strong, bright light, slight water and a steady diet of light fertilizer.
-Echinocereus is vulnerable to mealybugs and aphids.
+Otherwise, they thrive on a program of strong, bright light, slight water, and a steady diet of light fertilizer.
+These cacti are vulnerable to mealybugs and aphids.

 Subscribe now and be up to date with our latest news and updates.